Space Foundation Press Releases

 Honoring its late, long-time chairman, Gen. James E. Hill, USAF (Ret.), the award recognizes outstanding individuals who have distinguished themselves through lifetime contributions to humankind through exploration, development and use of space, or through use of space technology, information or resources in academic, cultural, industrial or other pursuits of broad benefit to humanity.

-Nominations must be received by Sept.
-30, 2016, and the award will be presented at a special luncheon on April 5, 2017, during the Space Foundation’s 33rd Space Symposium at The Broadmoor Hotel in Colorado Springs, Colo.
+Nominations must be received by Oct.
+2, 2017, and the award will be presented at a special luncheon, co-sponsored by Boeing, on April 18, 2018, during the Space Foundation’s 34th Space Symposium at The Broadmoor in Colorado Springs, Colo.